If you’re seeking water cycle writing prompts, you’ve landed in the right place.

 38. Write an article for the local newspaper educating residents about the negative effects of pollution on water quality.

 39. Draft a story about a water droplet that ends up being part of an iceberg.

 40. Of the elements wind, water, ice, and fire, which do you feel is least important and why?

 Now you a ready-supply of water cycle writing prompts to use during science or writer’s workshop block.

-You may want to review or explain the water cycle to students before assigning these prompts.
+You may want to review the water cycle with students before assigning these prompts.

 You may be interested in … science writing prompts.